ravipixxel/Test/NVMe_memos/NVMe_Memo3_SSD_architecture_methods.md

 This is discussed below, after the 2 SSD discussion is complete.
 **Search for  "3-SSD Configurations: PL DDR4 + PS DDR4"**

+**Using a better SSD model like Samsung 990 Pro 2TB** In this case, write speed post cache fill ~ 2.25GB/s, so 2-SSD combination gives 4.5 GB/s

 ---

 ## Two Independent Data Paths